Emmanuel Mayuka

-Emmanuel Mayuka (born 21 November 1990) is a Zambian professional footballer who plays as a striker for the NAPSA Stars and the Zambia national team.
-He was the top scorer of the 2012 Africa Cup of Nations.
+Emmanuel Mayuka (born 21 November 1990) is a Zambian former professional footballer who played as a striker.
+He represented Zambia and was the top scorer of the 2012 Africa Cup of Nations.

 Club career

 Born in Kabwe, Central Province, Zambia, Mayuka began his career at the Lusaka Academy at the age of 11.
 In 2007, he joined Kabwe Warriors, one of the biggest clubs in Zambia owned by the national railway company Zambia Railways.
 In this team, he flourished scoring 15 goals in 23 games.
 He consequently was selected to the Zambia under-17 national team.

 Maccabi Tel Aviv

 In September, he joined Maccabi Tel Aviv in Israel.
 Before opting to join Maccabi Tel Aviv, Mayuka was close to signing for Portuguese side Porto, but the move never materialised.
 When he moved to Maccabi Tel Aviv, Mayuka joined the youth team where he scored three goals.
 In April 2010, Mayuka renewed his contract at Maccabi Tel Aviv until 2014.